 Fire Service warns of risk of wild fires

-He continued “With the dry weather set to continue this week we are asking the public to be vigilant and by following these few simple steps we can all help to reduce the chance of a wildfire.”
+He continued "With the dry weather set to continue in to the weekend we are asking the public to be vigilant and by following these few simple steps we can all help to reduce the chance of a wildfire."

 - Extinguish cigarettes properly, don't throw cigarette ends on the ground or out of car windows.

 - Take your rubbish with you, especially glass bottles, which can magnify the sun's rays and start a fire as well as hurt people and animals.

 - Avoid open fires in the countryside.
 Always have them in safe designated areas.